Every child deserves the fundamental right to feel safe, secure and protected.

 Love, Little Ale

-You can write back and forth between your Wizard/Fairy Godmother self and your little self.
-Creating this conversation often reveals a lot of surprising and buried emotions, and new information.
+You can write back and forth between your Wise Wo/man, Witch/Wizard, or Fairy Godmother self and your little self.
+Creating this conversation often reveals a lot of surprising buried emotions and new information.

 4. Share your pain with a trusted person